Who I Am in Theory and Practice

 Pomegranatalia

-a higher being, The God, who invented the creations who invent?
-If its purpose, so to say, is to
+not a higher being, The God, who invented the creations who invent?
+If its purpose, so to say,

-endure and never reach a higher design, why does it exist?
-The solitude of these creations creates,
+is to endure and never reach a higher design, why does it exist?
+The solitude of these creations

-from nothing, the longing to reach a full potential that is intangible and a likelihood of
+creates, from nothing, the longing to reach a full potential that is intangible and a likelihood

-improbable existence.
-However, if you disbelieve in such a concept, who controls the probable and
+of improbable existence.
+However, if you disbelieve in such a concept, who controls the probable

-improbable?
-A maddening invention is the mind, its volume brimmed with conflicts and overlooked
+and improbable?
+A maddening invention is the mind, its volume brimmed with conflicts and

-cognitive dissonance.
+overlooked cognitive dissonance.
 The creation can not be the creator.
-There is no use in arguing such an ill,
+There is no use in arguing

-backward concept with no proof of existence.
-So, creation of inventions, who controls the probable
+such an ill, backward concept with no proof of existence.
+So, creation of inventions, who

 In a verbatim sense, the red juice and crunch of a pomegranate’s seeds fills an aperture in my body

-I forget exists.
+that I forget exists.
 Metaphorically–yet so literally–, this fruit is my soul.
-One can husk the exocarp
+One can husk the

-get to the sweet core; the memories, the psyche, and the accumulation of human emotion.
-Its sole
+exocarp to get to the sweet core; the memories, the psyche, and the accumulation of human emotion.

-existence is a manifestation of human life.
+Its sole existence is a manifestation of human life.
 Unlike other fruit, it offers knowledge.
-Solitaries

-seedless grapes and coconuts only embody humanity of a trivial scale and a vain confidence beyond
+Solitaries suchlike seedless grapes and coconuts only embody humanity of a trivial scale and a vain

 The desires of this world are laborious to entertain.
 I find myself lost in a struggle of balancing